-Besides its cooperation with UNESCO, ISESCO which it shares the same principles and goals with, TURKSOY also works in close cooperation with many organizations such as the International Council for Traditional Music – ICTM, the International Society for Music Education – ISME as well as municipalities, universities and various non-governmental organizations.
+Besides its cooperation with UNESCO and ISESCO which it shares the same principles and goals with, TURKSOY also works in close cooperation with many organizations such as the International Council for Traditional Music – ICTM, the International Society for Music Education – ISME as well as municipalities, universities and various non-governmental organizations.

 The Headquarters of TURKSOY bring intellectuals and artists of the Turkic World together.

-TURKSOY: This, is where the heart of Turkic culture and heart beats.
+TURKSOY: This is where the heart of Turkic culture and heart beats.